 All strains were susceptible to cefotaxime, ceftiofur, ciprofloxacin, florfenicol, gentamicin, and kanamycin (Table 1).
-The minimum inhibitory concentrations are shown in Supplementary Table 1.
+The minimum inhibitory concentrations are shown in Supplementary Table 2.
 Estonian, Finnish, and Latvian strains were susceptible to all other antimicrobials than ampicillin, excluding one Estonian strain resistant to trimethoprim and one Finnish strain resistant to sulfamethoxazole.
 Resistance to streptomycin was found frequently, with highest resistance levels in Spain (98%), Italy (62%), and Belgium (55%).
 Resistance to sulfamethoxazole was also common, with highest prevalences of resistance in Spanish (99%), English (82%), and Italian (61%) strains.
 Tetracycline resistance was found in 49% of Italian and 27% of Spanish strains.
 Trimethoprim resistance was most common among Italian (30%) and English (21%) strains.
 Resistance to chloramphenicol and nalidixic acid was found in Spanish strains only.

-3.2. β-lactamase genes of Y. enterocolitica

-A total of 56 strains were intermediately resistant to ampicillin (Table 1), although β-lactamase gene blaA was detected by real-time PCR in all of them.
-The whole-genome sequencing of four of these strains showed that the blaA genes of the Belgian, Finnish, and Russian strains were identical with the blaA genes of the Y. enterocolitica 4/O:3 control genomes, whereas a deletion of 32 base pairs in the coding region of blaA, resulting in a gap of 11 amino acids, was observed in the Italian strain (Table 2).
-In all four whole-genome sequenced strains, blaB genes (1,167 bp) were identical to the control sequences.

-3.3.
+3.2.
 Antimicrobial resistance to at least two antimicrobial agents

-Resistance to multiple antimicrobials was found especially in Spanish, Italian, and English Y. enterocolitica 4/O:3 strains, and in a few Belgian strains (Table 3).
-The majority of the Spanish strains (98%) were multiresistant, and the most common antimicrobial resistance pattern was CHL-STR-SME (Table 4).
+Resistance to multiple antimicrobials was found especially in Spanish, Italian, and English Y. enterocolitica 4/O:3 strains, and in a few Belgian strains (Table 2).
+The majority of the Spanish strains (98%) were multiresistant, and the most common antimicrobial resistance pattern was CHL-STR-SME (Table 3).
 Multiresistance patterns CHL-STR-SME-TET and CHL-NAL-STR-SME were found in 23% and 6.0% of Spanish strains, respectively.
 More than half of the Italian strains (61%) were multiresistant, while 21%, and 5.3% of the English, and Belgian strains were resistant to at least two antimicrobials, respectively.
 Resistance to four or five antimicrobials was observed in Spanish (n=62), Italian (n=20), and English (n=2) strains.